Skip to content

 What is a Bichon Frise?

-Bichon Frise is a breed of dog.
+Bichon Frise is a small breed of dog.
 The breed existed in Mediterranean countries in the 14th century but their name is French.
 The word ‘bichon’ means white dog, and ‘frise’ is used to describe their soft, curly coat.
 Bichon Frise translates to curly lap dog - a perfect description.

 How long do Bichon Frises live for?